innomadic/innomadic.github.io/_talks/2019-04-16-technology-as-scouting.md

 > "Always leave the code you're editing a little better than you found it.

-A local software development startup asked me to come and share something with their team.
+[Bigiltech](https://bigiltech.com/), a software development startup, asked me to come and share something with their young team at their East African office.
 I decided to stretch the boy scout metaphor to its limits and shared five ways we should follow the scouts.